THE HEALER’S ART

 - Lead two class exercises in service, calling and professional commitment.

-- Discuss the importance of silence and generous listening in transformational medical school education.
+- Discuss the importance of silence and generous listening in transformational education.

 - Facilitate a small group discovery model discussion.